 Arrive in Longyearbyen, the administrative capital of the Spitsbergen archipelago of which West Spitsbergen is the largest island.
 Before embarking there is an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting.
-In the early evening the ship sails out of Isfjorden.
+In the early evening the ship sails out of Isfjorden as your arctic cruise gets underway.

 Heading north along the west coast, arrive by morning in Krossfjorden, where you take to the Zodiacs for an exhilarating cruise along the sculpted front of the 14th of July Glacier.
 On the surprisingly green slopes near the glacier, a colorful variety of flowers bloom, while large numbers of kittiwakes and Brünnich’s guillemots nest on the nearby cliffs.
 There is also a good chance of spotting opportunistic arctic foxes, who patrol the base of the cliffs in case a hapless chick falls from its nest, and bearded seals, who cruise this scenic fjord.

-In the afternoon sail to Ny Ålesund, the world’s most northerly settlement.
+In the afternoon sail to Ny Ålesund, the world’s most northerly settlement and your first port call on your polar voyage.
 Once a mining village - served by the world’s most northerly railway, which can still be seen - Ny Ålesund is now a research center.
-Close to the village is a breeding ground for barnacle geese, pink-footed geese and arctic terns.
+Close to the village is a breeding ground for barnacle geese, pink-footed geese, and Arctic terns.
 Visitors interested in the history of arctic exploration can walk to the anchoring mast used by Amundsen and Nobile in the airship Norge in 1926 and Nobile in the airship Italia in 1928 before their flights to the North Pole.

-Today reach the northernmost point at Phippsøya, in the Seven Islands north of Nordaustlandet.
+Today reach your northernmost point at Phippsøya, in the Seven Islands north of Nordaustlandet.
 Here you are at 81 degrees north, just 540 miles from the geographic North Pole.
 Polar bears inhabit this region, along with ivory gulls.
-Sit for several hours in the pack ice, taking in the spectacular surroundings and seeing a ross gull, before turning south again.
+Sit for several hours in the pack ice, taking in the spectacular surroundings and seeing a Ross gull, before turning south again.

-Sail into Hinlopen Strait, home to bearded seal, ringed seal, polar bear, and ivory gull.
-Navigate the ice floes of Lomfjordshalvøya in zodiacs and explore the bird cliffs of Alkefjellet with thousands of Brünnich’s guillemots.
-On the east side of Hinlopen Strait, attempt a landing at Augustabukta on Nordaustlandet, home to reindeer, pink-footed goose, breeding ivory gull, and walrus.
-Near Torrelneset, explore the polar desert of Nordaustlandet, next to the world’s third largest ice cap, which meets the sea nearby.
-Walk along beautiful coastline covered in smooth rocks, sculpted by the surf over thousands of years, and possibly encounter walrus along the way.
+Today sail into Hinlopen Strait, home to bearded seals, ringed seals, polar bears, and ivory gulls.
+Navigate the ice floes of Lomfjordshalvøya in your zodiacs and explore the bird cliffs of Alkefjellet with thousands of Brünnich’s guillemots.
+On the east side of Hinlopenstrait, attempt a landing at Palanderbukta on Nordaustlandet, home to reindeer, pink-footed geese, breeding ivory gulls, and walruses.

 In Freemansundet plan to land at Sundneset on the island of Barentsøya to visit an old trapper's hut and then take a brisk walk across the tundra in search of Spitsbergen reindeer and barnacle geese.
 Later cruise south to Diskobukta on the west side of Edgeøya.
 After a Zodiac cruise through the shallow bay, land on a beach littered with whale bones and tree trunks, which have drifted here from Siberia.
 You can also climb to the rim of a narrow gully which is inhabited by thousands of kitttiwakes, together with black guillemots and piratical glaucous gulls.
 During the breeding season, the base of the cliffs is patrolled by arctic foxes and polar bears, especially females with young cubs, searching for young birds that have fallen from the nesting ledges.